-One of RoofSnap’s core features has always been accurate measurements, whether you use our tools to do the measuring or leave it to us.
+One of RoofSnap’s core features has always been accurate measurements, whether you use our DIY tools to do the measuring or choose to order a measurement report from us.
 In both cases, we need good imagery of the structure; we can’t measure what we can’t see!
 So what exactly makes imagery “good” for measurements, and why don’t we use just any imagery on the web?
 We’ll answer those questions and more in today’s blog.

 Aerial vs. Satellite vs. Drones

 There has been a move away from the satellite imagery that dominated measuring and site-surveying for the previous decade.
 There’s a couple of reasons for this, the main one being quality.
 No matter how good the camera on a satellite may be, it’s still in outer space.
 By being closer to the earth’s surface, a high-quality camera on an airplane is going to capture a clearer, sharper image.
 That’s the type of imagery you see from companies like Nearmap, whose imagery we proudly feature in our software.

 Updated imagery like this doesn’t come from a satellite